Muennighoff/sgpt/README.md

 ### Overview

 We present SGPT-CE and SGPT-BE for applying large transformer decoders as Cross-Encoders or Bi-Encoders to symmetric or asymmetric search.
-SGPT-CE uses log-probability extraction of pre-trained models.
+SGPT-CE uses log probability extraction of pre-trained models.
 SGPT-BE uses position-weighted mean pooling and contrastive fine-tuning of only bias tensors (BitFit).

 ![](other/sgpt_graphic.png)